 This work has been undertaken by a small group pulling together a range of thinking, experience, guidance and evidence in to the high level overviews you see here.
 A library of resources giving further detailed guidance can be found here.
 Detailed construction of local pathways will depend upon and relate to the circumstances of localities and individuals receiving care and support.
 As this site develops we will provide further information to help localities with local planning.

-As part of the recommendations from the ministerial industry group the Industry and Mental Health Services Collaborative (IMHSeC) Payment by Results (PbR) Tool emerged as the practical solution to help mental health providers and commissioners understand how they can integrate PbR into their delivery of outcomes for their patients.
-IMHSeC is a public private partnership (“PPP”) involving four pharmaceutical industry companies from the Pharmaceutical Serious Mental Illness Initiative, a working group of the Association of British Pharmaceutical Industry (ABPI), the Department of Health (DH) and a healthcare consultancy, Mednet Consult Ltd.
+As part of the recommendations from the ministerial industry group, the Industry and Mental Health Services Collaborative (IMHSeC) Payment by Results (PbR) Tool emerged as the practical solution to help mental health providers and commissioners understand how they can integrate PbR into their delivery of outcomes for their patients.

-Mednet Consult Ltd developed the IMHSeC PbR Tool along with IMHSeC.
-The PSMI group companies were made up of Janssen, Lilly UK, Astrazeneca and Bristol Myers Squibb and have paid for Mednet Consult Ltd’s time in developing the IMHSeC PbR Tool.
-Onward development updates for IMHSeC PbR Tool are funded by The Pharmaceutical Mental Health Initiative (PMHI) group.
-The PMHI is a group of four pharmaceutical companies with an interest in the field of mental, Janssen, Lundbeck, Otsuka and Sunovion.
+Mednet Consult Ltd developed the IMHSeC PbR Tool along with IMHSeC – which comprised of DH, and Janssen, Lilly UK, Astrazeneca and Bristol Myers Squibb and have paid for Mednet Consult Ltd’s time in developing the IMHSeC PbR Tool.
+Onward development updates for IMHSeC PbR Tool are funded by four pharmaceutical companies with an interest in the field of mental health, Janssen, Lundbeck, Otsuka and Sunovion.
 There has been no involvement by the pharmaceutical companies in the development of the content of the website.